 In his most recent book, Father Figure: How to be a Feminist Dad (Little, Brown Spark 2021), Shapiro offers a norm-shattering perspective on fatherhood, family, and gender essentialism.
 This thoughtful exploration of dad-psychology—presented from an archetypal perspective—challenges our familiar assumptions about the origins of so-called traditional parenting roles.
 There are hundreds of books on parenting, but when it comes to books about parenting identity, rather than the nuts and bolts of raising children, nearly all are about what it's like to be a mother.
 Father Figure fills that gap.
 It teaches dads how to embrace the joys of fathering while guiding toward an image of manliness for the modern world.
 The New York Times Book Review called it, "utterly mind-blowing."

 Shapiro has worked an adviser and strategist to the United States Air Force, helping Air University’s eSchool develop pedagogical practices that promote sophisticated 21st century “habits of mind.”
 He created Thomas Edison State University’s flagship online course, “Critical Thinking with Video Games,” an interdisciplinary learning experience designed for adult learners, that draws connections between the classic texts of the Western academic tradition and the narrative and mechanic components of today’s most popular video games.
-During the week, you can find him in the classroom at Temple University, where he teaches in the Intellectual Heritage and Gender, Sexuality & Women's Studies programs.
-He developed the online version of the university's core curriculum.
-Asked to list his favorite texts to teach, he doesn’t hesitate, “Plato and bell hooks.
+During the week, you can find him in the classroom at Temple University, where he core faculty in both the Intellectual Heritage and Gender, Sexuality & Women's Studies programs.
+He also developed the online version of the university's core curriculum.
+Asked to list his favorite authors to teach, he doesn’t hesitate, “Plato and bell hooks.
 It’s amazing to see young adults discover how old ideas can so easily integrate with new ones.”